 Thoughtful features extend the cocoon of warmth.
 Soft cuff gaiters extend far enough to cover your hands and include a convenient thumb loop.
 They only exclude your fingers.
 The main zipper tops out near your mouth.
 It features a soft knit interior to snuggle against since the collar is wide enough to tuck your lower face out of the cold.
 A knit-lined, down-stuffed collar wraps around your neck, keeping out drafts whether your hood is up or down.

 This jacket aims to offer the same functionality by extending the down hood beyond the tip of your nose.
 It's not as effective at catching snowflakes, but it certainly shelters you from all but head-on wind.
-Drawstrings let you snug it down as much as you'd like.
+Drawstrings let you snug it down as much as you'd like, and it is large enough to wear a beanie underneath.

 We test all of our winter jackets with a 2.5-minute test at full water pressure.
 The Coze faired impressively well.
 Water beaded and ran off immediately and continued throughout the test.
 With its deep hood, it kept the water off our face even when we stood facing the showerhead.
 After the test, many of the jackets felt heavy and waterlogged.
 This one was still as light as when we started.
 We shook the water right off, and it dried quickly.

 The thing is, when temps are well below freezing, you shouldn't run into too much water anyway.
-It'll be frozen.
-While the lack of true waterproofing makes this jacket best suited to weather cold enough to be dry, it can handle some rain or sloppy mixes.
+It will be frozen.
+While it lacks the characteristics of a true rain jacket, the water-resistant coating allows this jacket to handle some rain or sloppy mixes.

 That deep hood builds a protective cage for our head and face.
 But we found the limitations of the down baffle ruff in the ripping wind.
 When we compared it back-to-back with the Fjallraven Nuuk Parka's super protective fur-ruffed hood, the difference was breathtaking.
 Nothing stops the wind and snow like fur, even when it's artificial.
 The down ruff does help, though, especially when you cinch it down.
 It kept us much warmer than the jackets without any ruff at all.

-This jacket nails comfort.
+This jacket nails comfort, earning one of the highest scores in the group.
 It feels both snug and incredibly lightweight, with a soft knit covering every point where your skin is likely to brush against it.
 Even the nylon shell is pleasant in hand.

 The generous cut never feels binding in our standard size.
-Even when we're bundled up, we have plenty of room to move, from shoulders to hips to knees.
+Even bundled up with multiple layers, we have plenty of room to move, from shoulders to hips to knees.
 When you zip the jacket from top to bottom, climbing stairs can feel restrictive.
-Just unzip the bottom of the jacket or the two 9-inch zippers on either side of the hem to solve the problem.
+A good solution is to unzip the front zipper or the two 9-inch zippers on either side of the hem.

-No part of this jacket tugs or binds.
+No part of this jacket tugs, binds, or feels restricting.
 Even the collar is spacious enough that it lets you keep your chin and face out of the cold, a rarity among winter jackets.
-It's like wearing a light, down sleeping bag, if it were a thoughtfully constructed winter jacket.
+It's like wearing a light, down sleeping bag if it were a thoughtfully constructed winter jacket.

 While the lightweight and cozy drape of this jacket can help us feel elegant when it's unzipped, we're not convinced that we look it.
+This jacket is not as put-together as some others we tested, and it earned a below-average score in this metric.
 It's so long that it can look a little like it's eating you.
-Our testers are all around 5 feet, 5 inches tall.
+Our testers are all around 5 feet, 6 inches tall.
 Taller folks may not struggle as much with this aspect of the look.

 When the jacket is all zipped up, it's hard to argue for any hint of style.
 It hangs straight up and down with no definition at the waist.
 It's a piece that seems to put function before form.